shrught/copilot-metric-saver/README.md

 # copilot-metric-saver
-call github copilot usage and seat API, then save fetched data to file  or mysql for persistent save, then anlyze it.
+call github copilot usage and seat API, then save fetched data to file or Azure Table for persistent save, then anlyze it.

 This project is an Express.js application that interacts with GitHub APIs to fetch and store metrics.
 It supports different storage types (file or Azure Table) and can be configured to use mocked data for testing purposes.